mvolkmann/blog/src/zig.md

 ### Zig build

-The file `build.zig` is a build script that uses the compiler API.
+The file `build.zig` is a build script implemented in Zig that uses the compiler API.
 Modify this file to change the characteristics of executable that is produced and to modify the "steps".

 For help on build options, enter `zig build --help` or `-h`.

+The `zig build` command is typically followed by the name of a build step.
 Build steps are similar to npm `package.json` scripts.
 To see the available steps, enter `zig build --list-steps` or `-l`.
 The steps provided by default are: